CSI-Carlos-Cobian/CSI-Python-2021/Modules/Module3/Module3.md

 What is the difference between "42" and 42.

- - Answer: "42" is a string, while 42 is an integer.
+ - Answer:

-Define: >, <, ==, >=, <=
+Define the boolean operators: >, <, ==, >=, <=

- - Answer: > is more than
+ - Answer:
- < is less than
- == is equal to
- >= more than or equal to
- <= less than or equal to

- used in if statements

-How do you address an index in an array?
+How do you address an index in an list?
 Write a python code that assigns 34 to a new variable by accessing the value stored in:
-        int[] arr = {4, 3, -1, 4, 34}
+        arr = [4, 3, -1, 4, 34]

- - Answer: x = arr[4]
+ - Answer:

-What is the first index of an array?
+What is the first index of a list?
 Why?

- - Answer:The first index of an array is 0.
-It is 0 because it is contained 0 elements away, so it should be denoted as array[0] .
+ - Answer:

 Provide an original example of a null value.
 It must prove your understanding of the concept.

- - Answer: If you ask a student that is not from San Ignacio what his San Ignacio Cafeteria Number is, he will say nothing, or null, its not 0, because it simply does not exist.
+ - Answer:

 Type down any class notes below this sentence: